We recommend using coordinates in Google Maps 39.808820253452964, -75.68178033310626

 Enter through DE State Park*

-There is no cost to Pennsylvania residents to enter and park in the Marshall Bridge Preserve.
+There is no cost for visitors to enter and park in the Marshall Bridge Preserve.

 3 miles of trails